andyduke/filesystem_picker/package/README.md

 }
 ```

-To set up a light and dark theme with automatic switching depending on the `MaterialApp` settings, you can use the `FilesystemPickerAutoSystemTheme` widget.
+To set up a light and dark theme with automatic switching depending on the `MaterialApp` or `CupertinoApp` settings, you can use the `FilesystemPickerAutoSystemTheme` widget.

 ```dart
 class PickerApp extends StatelessWidget {